 Daily Forecast

-DATE: 09 Jun 2023, composed at 07:45 SAST CURRENT CONDITIONS: Solar activity is low with background X-ray flux at lower C-class levels.
-A few C-class flares were observed during the last 24 hours.
-There are nine sunspot regions on the visible solar disk showing simple to complex magnetic configurations.
-The solar wind speed is at background levels with speed ranging between 300-365km/s.
-There are a few filaments on the visible disk that show minimal movement and will be monitored for any potential Earth-directed lift-offs.
-Geomagnetic conditions are at quiet levels.
+DATE: 12 Jun 2025, composed at 07:46 SAST CURRENT CONDITIONS: Solar activity was low with background X-ray flux at lower C-class levels.
+No significant flares were observed in the past 24 hours.
+There are nine sunspot regions on the visible solar disk with simple to complex magnetic configurations.
+The solar wind speed is at slightly elevated levels with speed ranging between 430-500 km/s due to the high-speed stream (HSS) influence from CH56/- (perhaps preceded by a CIR).
+There was a filament lift off observed from the southwest disk at ~11/17:40 UT.
+Further analysis will be done to determine for any potential Earth-directed CME component.
+There are several other filaments and prominences on the visible solar disk that appear unstable and will be monitored for any potential lift-offs.
+No new Earth-directed CMEs were observed on the coronagraph imagery during the past 24 hours.
+Geomagnetic conditions were at quiet to G1/minor storm levels (Kp 2-5).
 Local HF working frequencies are near monthly predicted values.
-EVENTS: None.
-OUTLOOK: Solar activity is expected to be low to moderate with background X-ray flux at lower C-class levels.
-There are nine sunspot regions on the visible solar disk showing simple to complex magnetic configurations.
-The probability for further C-class flaring is high, moderate for M-class and low for X-class.
-The solar wind speed is expected to increase slightly due to possible high speed-stream (HSS) effects from coronal hole 10 and 11 (CH10 & 11) during the next 24 hours.
-Geomagnetic conditions are then expected to be at quiet to unsettled levels, with a slight chance of active intervals.
-SYSTEMS AFFECTED: HF Communications. |
+EVENTS: A G1/Minor storm is in progress.
+OUTLOOK: Solar activity is expected to be low to moderate with background X-ray flux at C.-class levels.
+There are nine sunspot regions on the visible solar disk with simple to complex magnetic configurations.
+The probability for C-class flaring is high, low to moderate for M-class, and low for X-class.
+A CME associated with a filament eruption observed on 08 June is expected to give a glancing blow at Earth today (12 June), however, with low confidence.
+Solar wind speed is expected to remain at slightly elevated levels due to the continuous HSS influence of CH56/-.
+Further enhancement in the solar wind speed is expected should the abovementioned CME arrive.
+Geomagnetic conditions are expected to be at unsettled to G1/Minor storm levels (Kp 2-5).
+G2/Moderate storm intervals (Kp 6) are possible should the above HSS and CME influences combine.
+SYSTEMS AFFECTED: HF Communications and GNSS applications. |